Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02a_DebtorsCreditors.md

 ![Loyalty cards](../../Assets/Screenshots/RetailSuiteAccounting/Settings/CustomerSupplier/LoyaltyCards.png "[Loyalty cards]")

+[comment]: <> (HG: Ab hier Korrektur gelesen?)

 **Loyalty card printing**

 > [Info] Select the customer(s) whose loyalty cards must be printed by dragging and dropping them from the customer list into the *Loyalty card printing* tab with the mouse.

 - *Customer no.*
   Customer identification number as assigned in the system.

 - *Short name*
   Short name as provided in the system.

 - *No.*
   Card number.

 - [PRINT CUSTOMER CARD]
   Click this button to display a preview of the printable customer card.

 #### Import/export definitions